 3. The fifth biggest country in Europe (in terms of area)

-The total land area is 447 435 km2 m but despite that, Sweden has the second lowest population per square kilometer in all of Europe.
+The total land area is 447 435 km2 making it one of the largest countries in Europe.
+But despite that, Sweden has the second-lowest population per square kilometer in all of Europe.

 4. There are about 300 000 – 400 000 moose roaming freely in the woods